 Think about a personal goal you’ve set for yourself.
 It could be anything!
-Whether you’re hoping to workout more or eat healthier or learn a new hobby, your goal likely requires a variety of tools to support you.
+Whether you’re hoping to exercise more, eat healthier, or learn a new hobby, your goal likely requires a variety of tools to support you.

-I will tell you all about the equipment I use with my own dog.
-For those looking to save some cash, I will also suggest ways to scrounge together what you may already own.
+Let’s explore the equipment I use with my dog, Roxy.
+For those looking to save some cash, I’ll also suggest ways to scrounge together what you may already own.

 Below is a quick shopping list of everything I recommend.
 If you’d like to read on for more in-depth information, keep scrolling!